pabloinsente/pabloinsente.github.io/_posts/2020-07-08-intro-numpy-fundamentals.md

 ## Python is slow

 Scientific and numerical computing often requires processing massive datasets with complex algorithms.
 If you are a scientist or data professional, you want a programming language than can process data FAST. **The closer a programming language is to machine instructions (binary), the faster it runs**.
-That's why for decades, programs like C, C++, and Fortran, were the to-go option for data-intensive applications in science and technology.
+That's why for decades, programming languages like C, C++, and Fortran, were the to-go option for data-intensive applications in science and technology.

 However, writing code in compiled languages like C++ and Fortran can be slow and, frankly, terribly annoying (but that's just me!).
 Scientists are not coders (although many end up mutating into scientist-coder hybrids over time, that's a whole other subject).
 From a scientist's perspective, **the easier and faster to write code, the better**.
 High-level programming languages, i.e., languages that are closer to human language rather than to machine language do meet such requirements.
 The likes of Python, PHP, JavaScript, and Ruby, fits the bill: **easy to write, easy to learn, easy to run**.
 But, instructions written in high-level programming languages are slow to run by computers, for complicated reasons I do not explore here.
 The fact is that they are slower to run than C++ or Fortran.